vmummer/appsec-demo/README.md

 Save file

-source cpalias.sh    << Will load in TOKEN variable and also cplab alias commands cp_cert               << WSL does not provide CA certs - this fetches the required to build the Docker Images. docker-compose down -v --remove-orphans docker-compose build docker-compose up
+source cpalias.sh    << Will load in TOKEN variable and also cplab alias commands cpcert               << WSL does not provide CA certs - this fetches the required to build the Docker Images. docker-compose down -v --remove-orphans docker-compose build docker-compose up
 ```
 [DEMO HERE]

-cp_help     - Will show alias command useful for this demo
+cphelp     - Will show alias command useful for this demo

-cp_tr_good http://juiceshop.local:80     # Use to generate good traffic
+cptrgood http://juiceshop.local:80     # Use to generate good traffic
                                          - This just does a simple crawl of the Juiceshop website

-cp_tr_bad http://juiceshop.local:80      # Use to generate questionable traffic on the Juiceshop website
+cptrbad http://juiceshop.local:80      # Use to generate questionable traffic on the Juiceshop website

 ```
 docker-compose down